Retina heroRetina hero

 Field loss

-Part of vision blacks out
+Part of vision is blacked out

 Diabetic retinopathy treatment